scaleway/ai-pulse-nvidia-trt-llm/docs/01-setup.md

 # Software Layer
 ## Description
-As explained before, TensorRT-LLM will be used within Triton Inference Server to deploy the engines it has generated.
+As explained before, TensorRT-LLM will be used within Triton Inference Server.
 In this chapter, we will explain how to deploy TensorRT-LLM backend within the Triton Inference Server and also how to get the TensorTRT Toolbox.

 ## Prerequisites